 Reframing Negative Thoughts: It can be particularly effective in addressing the subconscious patterns that contribute to anxiety, helping to reframe negative thought processes into more positive and calming ones.

-Relaxation Techniques: Hypnotherapists can teach relaxation techniques that clients can use before bedtime to ease into sleep.
+Relaxation Techniques: Hypnotherapists can teach relaxation techniques such as self-hypnosis that clients can use before bedtime to ease into sleep.

 Personalised Approaches: A hypnotherapist can tailor their approach to suit individual needs, focusing on specific anxiety triggers and sleep disturbances.